webmachinelearning/hybrid-ai/proposals/cache.md

   There may, however, be reasons while a developer does not want to allow a model to get saved to disk, e.g. proprietary models.
 However, as this is a rare case an alternative would be to have a flag to mark such models as `uncacheable`, but by default allow caching.
-  In addition, we would also need to add another method, perhaps `hash`, to retrieve the hash value from the built graph.
-- A separate "AI Model Management" class/interface could be used.
-However, making the API methods on `MLGraph` and `MLGraphBuilder` is more natural for an object-oriented system.
 - The use of a hash means that the *exact* model specified is fetched.
 If there are multiple versions of the same model that are functionally equivalent, a system would have to try the variants one by one (maybe from newest to oldest) to find if one is in the cache.
-As an extension to this API, we could consider allowing `fetch` to take a list of hashes, and allow it to retrieve the model associated with any of them.
+As an extension to this API, we could consider allowing `loadGraph` to take a list of hashes, and allow it to retrieve the model associated with any of them.
-- We *could* use model names, e.g. `llama3.1:70b` rather than hashes.
-However, then the name would have to be provided at storage time (so automatic storage would not be possible...) and a developer could abuse the API as a large name-value store.
-This also leads to additional risks e.g. for data exfiltration if we ever extend the API to cross-origin caching.
 To avoid the inconvenience of using hashes, a library could be provided to access a database of hashes for common models.

 ## References